ritaendicott/fall-2014-public/lec-17-lab.md

 Method in which we find similarities between items (artists) to make recommendations.

-One way of computing similarities between two artists (A and B) is by computing the following metric.
+One way of quantify similarities between two artists (A and B) is by computing the following metric.

 ```
 | User who listen to A AND B | / |Users who listen to A OR B|